Preparing Your Student for Natural Disasters on Campus

 Build a Kit

-In case of an emergency, nothing puts a parent more at ease than knowing your child is prepared with both knowledge and materials.
+In case of an emergency, nothing puts families more at ease than knowing your student is prepared with both knowledge and materials.
 As a going away gift, put together an emergency kit for your child to keep in his or her dorm or car (or one for each).
 This kit should include things like:

 - First aid kit